ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 - You may only be part of **one** team for this contest.
 - Any submitted entry that doesn't have a registration tied to it will be automatically disqualified.
 - Entries must be submitted by the person who registered the team in the form.
 - Teams and submissions must remain anonymous for the duration of the contest.
-Do **not** include any identifiable information in any element of your submission.
+Do **not** include any identifiable information in any element of your submission (this does not apply to the creator metadata field).
 - Your entry **must not** be uploaded to the osu! website via the Beatmap Submission System (BSS).
-- Your entry must be submitted in `.osz` format in the contest page.
+- Your entry must be submitted in `.osz` format in the contest page, with the following exception:
+  - If your entry takes advantage of the `.olz` beatmap archive format in a significant way, such that converting to `.osz` would break it, then both the original `.olz` archive and the converted `.osz` version must be submitted to the contest page.

 Any entries that break these rules may be disqualified from the contest.